 Those facts seem to have been lost on Superintendent of Public Instruction Ryan Walters.

-“Let’s not tie it to the skin color and say the skin color determined that,” Walters told a public forum hosted by the Cleveland County Republicans in the Oklahoma Room at the main library in Norman this week.
+“Let’s not tie it to the skin color and say the skin color determined that,” Walters told a public forum hosted by Cleveland County Republicans in the Oklahoma Room at the main library in Norman this week.

-Walters’ preposterous statement came during a Q & A session in which he was asked how teaching about the massacre did not violate a prohibition he instituted against teaching what he defines as critical race theory.
+Walters’ preposterous statement came during a Q&A session in which he was asked how teaching about the massacre did not violate a prohibition he instituted against teaching what he defines as critical race theory.

 “That doesn’t mean you don’t judge the actions of individuals,” he continued.
 “Oh, you can, absolutely.
 Historically you should.
 This was right, this was wrong.
 They did this for this reason.”